 Frozen custard– similar to ice cream in terms of milk fat, but with the addition of egg yolks

-Slow churned– this type of ice cream has more air incorporated into it, which makes it ½ the fat and 1/3 fewer calories compared to premium
+Slow churned– this ice cream has more air incorporated into it, which makes it ½ the fat and 1/3 fewer calories compared to premium

 How to Choose:

-- Your choice should contain three grams or less of saturated fat per serving whenever possible (keeping in mind that this is very difficult to attain unless you’re choosing frozen yogurt or sorbet).
+- Your choice should contain three grams or less of saturated fat per serving whenever possible (keeping in mind that this is very difficult to attain unless you choose frozen yogurt or sorbet).
 When it’s just not possible, keep it as low as possible (yes, even if the saturated fat comes from coconut milk).

 - Keep an eye on added sugar and choose a dessert with less than 20 grams of sugar per ½ cup.
 Sorbets and frozen yogurts can contain a lot of sugar, although they are low-fat or fat-free.
 Remember that there are four grams of sugar in a teaspoon, so if you’re eating ice cream with 36 grams of sugar in it, you can picture 9 teaspoons (3 Tablespoons) of sugar in your belly.
 Yum!
 The recommended daily limit for added sugar is six teaspoons for women and nine for men.